 EMISSIONS | DECARBONISATION OF SHIPPING

-NZCCO supports New Zealand’s accession to MARPOL Annex VI: Prevention of Air Pollution from Ships.
+NZCCO led early calls, and supports, New Zealand’s accession to MARPOL Annex VI: Prevention of Air Pollution from Ships.
 In our view New Zealand should have signed this international treaty without delay.
 The way the world views New Zealand is critical to our success in international trade.
 Our products must continue to be seen as being of the highest possible integrity.

 Developments at a global level have significant impact at a local level.
 We recognise the potential for the MARPOL Annex VI treaty and future international climate change regulation applicable to the ocean freight industry to increase shipping costs for New Zealand’s exporters and importers and to have a particularly adverse impact given our distance from markets.

 Future IMO decisions are inevitable on issues such as the level of shipping emissions, the application of carbon charging for the industry and the speed at which ships travel.
 It is important that New Zealand is actively able to participate in and vote on policy recommendations.
 To do so we must have direct representation at the negotiating table.